meditationstuff/protocol_1/index.md

 But, you can reduce the chances of it if you keep an eye out for "making-X-happen-ness"---for breath holding, quasi-deliberate exhalation, quasi-deliberate inhalation, holding an inhaled breath, holding an exhaled-breath state, quasi-deliberate "subtle inner pushing" within or along the surface of the body, clenched jaw, contorted facial expression, contorted neck and shoulder positions, force-y use prayer beads and tally counters, and things like that.

+(Note: Spontaneous sigh and yawns, small ones, big heaving ones---it's probably ok to gently help things like these get over the hump, as it were, if they need a tiny bit of help.
+The body wants to do it, and you're helping out.
+[This applies to some redo-to-undo body movements, too, sometimes many, many times.]
+At sommmmeeee point it probably blurs into force-y, like really grinding them out, kinda, or something.
+But this is one case where if the line is a little blurry, I think I'd err on the side of helping along yawns and sighs.
+Usually the line won't be blurry, though!)

 Note, generally, the above are things to try not to do, but, if, at some point, you've *already* done a bunch of these things, possibly for an extended period of time, then it's ok and probably often or usually good to do them again, to allow them to come up and to happen again, sometimes to gently help that happen, as part of redo-to-undo!

 You might not remember whether you've done a particular thing in a past, so you might not be sure whether it's ok to "redo-to-undo" it, but effortlessness and spontaneity, sometimes with a little help, generally indicate redo-to-undo, that the things you're doing are good to be doing, and, as per usual, pushing or forcing generally indicate entrenching/&#8203;entrenchment.
 So, if it wants to happen, versus you're kind of almost doing it to get something to happen, and it can be a little mixed and blurry, you just do the best you can, it's probably at least net redo-to-undo.